katiestar99/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 .. _using_network_roles:

 *************************
-Use Ansible network roles
+Use Assible network roles
 *************************

-Roles are sets of Ansible defaults, files, tasks, templates, variables, and other Ansible components that work together.
+Roles are sets of Assible defaults, files, tasks, templates, variables, and other Assible components that work together.
 As you saw on :ref:`first_network_playbook`, moving from a command to a playbook makes it easy to run multiple tasks and repeat the same tasks in the same order.
 Moving from a playbook to a role makes it even easier to reuse and share your ordered tasks.
-You can look at :ref:`Ansible Galaxy <ansible_galaxy>`, which lets you share your roles and use others' roles, either directly or as inspiration.
+You can look at :ref:`Assible Galaxy <assible_galaxy>`, which lets you share your roles and use others' roles, either directly or as inspiration.

 .. contents::
    :local: